-EIS has been designed to provide participants with a leadership framework that empowers them to explore how to change their own attitudes about leadership and business value.
+This program provides participants with a leadership framework that empowers them to adapt their attitudes for leadership and business value.

-• Designed to improve core competencies that are underdeveloped in many Pan-Asian professionals
+Designed to improve core competencies that are undeveloped in many Pan-Asian business professionals

-EIS was created by the team responsible for the highly regarded Stanford University Graduate School of Business’ Advanced Leadership Program for Asian Executives
+*The same team responsible for the highly regarded Stanford University Graduate School of Business Advanced Leadership Program (ALP) for Pan-Asian executives